Micro-level dynamics in hidden action situations with limited information: Results

 \subsection{Simulation experiments}

 We perform simulation experiments for principals and agents who are characterized by having either a low, medium, or high memory, by setting the memory parameter $m$ to a value of $1$, $3$, and $\infty$, respectively.
 For the principal, we consider the cases of access to small ($1/\lambda = 1/10$), medium ($1/\lambda = 1/5$), and large local search spaces ($1/\lambda = 1/3$) and three different search tendencies.
-For the latter, we include a strong tendency for exploitation ($\delta=0.25$), indifferent principals who perform exploration and exploitation with the same probability ($\delta=0.50$), and principals who are more prone to exploration ($\delta=0.75$) into our analysis.
-In addition, we consider environments of different complexity.
-In particular, we control for complexity via the standard deviation of the distribution of the exogenous variable that we set relative to the optimal outcome of Holmstr\"om's hidden action model, $x^{\ast}$.
+For the latter, we include a strong tendency for a local search ($\delta=0.25$), indifferent principals who perform a local and global search with the same probability ($\delta=0.50$), and principals who are more prone to a global search ($\delta=0.75$) into our analysis.
+In addition, we consider environments of different turbulence.
+In particular, we control for environmental turbulence via the standard deviation of the distribution of the exogenous variable that we set relative to the optimal outcome $x^{\ast} = a^{\ast} \cdot \rho + \mu$ (see Eq. \ref{eq:prod-function}, the expected value of the environmental variable is equal to the mean of the environmental variables' distribution $\mu$).
+The optimal effort level is indicated by $a^{\ast}$ and defined by

+whereby the principal's and the agent's utility functions, the production function, and the sharing rule are the ones used in the agent-based model variant (see Tab. \ref{tab:comparison}).
+For the sake of readability and since the optimal effort $a^{\ast}$ is the same for every period $t$, we suppress the notion of $t$ in Eqs. \ref{eq:opta} to \ref{eq:opta:ICC}.
 We set the standard deviation at either $\sigma=0.05x^{\ast}$, $0.25x^{\ast}$, $0.45x^{\ast}$ or $0.65x^{\ast}$, indicating a range from relatively stable to relatively turbulent environments.
 These parameter settings result in a total number of $3 \cdot 3 \cdot 3 \cdot 4 =108$ scenarios.
 We perform $R=700$ simulation runs for every scenario, and our analysis focuses on the first $T=20$ periods.\footnote{The number of simulation runs was fixed on the basis of variance analysis \citep{lorscheid2012opening}.} Table \ref{tab:parameters} summarizes the key parameters included in the model and the global simulation parameters.